albincorreya/PerceptualSoundBrowser/README.md

 ![alt text](https://user-images.githubusercontent.com/14850001/29901219-07367002-8df7-11e7-9249-667ba78b495e.png)

 Percetual Sound Browser is a demo prototype of a sound browser which enables you browsing sounds by their high-level acoustic/perceptual qualities such as brightness, roughness, hardness and depth.
 All these features are computed from the original audio content itself, locally.
 This was developed as a probe system in further investigating the scope of integrating high-level semantic features into audio production environments.
-In-depth qualitative expert-user studies were also conducted with industry professional for further undestanding the needs and underlying problems in workflow.
+In-depth qualitative expert-user studies were also conducted with industry professionals for further undestanding the needs and underlying problems in the workflow.

-The entire project was developed in Max-MSP environment.
-This project uses Freesound Max-MSP modules for accessing Freesound API services.

 For the moment, this patch only uses a small customised dataset of 700 sounds (7 classes) from Freesound.
 But, you can integrate any freesound collections by using the attached feature extraction python scripts in the instructions.